gitlabhq/omnibus-gitlab/README.md

 is what the `rake assets:precompile` script is for.

-When you install GitLab from source (which was the only way to do it before we have omnibus packages) you need to convert the assets on your GitLab server every time you update GitLab.
+When you install GitLab from source (which was the only way to do it before we had omnibus packages) you need to convert the assets on your GitLab server every time you update GitLab.
 People used to overlook this step so there are lots of posts, comments and mails out there on the internet where users recommend eachother to run `rake assets:precompile`.
 With the omnibus packages